The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with finite-size gate sets

+One drawback of the previous results is that we need to pick a different qudit dimension for each modular relation problem if we intend to use quantum circuits with finite gate sets.
+However, if we consider infinite-size gate sets, as in the standart definition of $\QNC^0$ and $\QAC^0$, we can show that all the previous quantum circuits can be implemented with qubits and prove the separation for $\AC^0[p]$ for all primes $p$.

-\begin{theorem} For all $p$ prime, $\iQAC_2^0 \nsubseteq \AC^0[p]$. \end{theorem} \begin{proof} From \cite{reck94} and \cite{Barenco95}, we have that $\fQNC_p^0$ circuits can be implemented using single and two-qubit operations contained in $\iQNC_2^0$.
-Furthermore, all quantum operations in $\fQAC_p^0$ used for the creation of the qudit-GHZ state in \Cref{poorconst,reduc} are controlled on a constant number of qudits and therefore these operations can be implemented $\iQNC_2^0$.
+\begin{theorem} For any prime $p$, $\iQAC_{\mathsf{cf}}^0$ over qubits is not contained in $\AC^0[p]$, i.e., $\iQAC_{\mathsf{cf}}^0 \nsubseteq \AC^0[p]$. \end{theorem} \begin{proof} From \cite{reck94} and \cite{Barenco95}, we know that all gates in $\fQNC^0$ circuits over qudits can be equivalently implemented using single- and two-qubit operations in constant depth.
+Furthermore, all quantum operations in $\fQAC^0$ circuits used to create the qudit-GHZ state in \Cref{poorconst,reduc} are controlled by a constant number of qudits, and therefore, these operations can be implemented in $\iQAC_{\mathsf{cf}}^0$ using qubit circuits alone.

-Finally, we need to show that corrections needed to transform the poor man's cat states into qudit-GHZ states can be executed in $\iQAC_2^0$.
-As described in the proof of Lemma \ref{reduc}, these corrections can be realized using a classical $\AC^0$ circuit, which is encompassed by $\iQAC_2^0$.
-Consequently, all quantum circuits from \Cref{quantumACcirc,paralsep}, for any prime $p$, can be constructed using $\iQAC_2^0$ circuits. \end{proof}
+Finally, we need to show that the corrections required to transform the poor man's cat states into qudit-GHZ states can be executed with $\iQAC_{\mathsf{cf}}^0$ circuits over qubits.
+As described in the proof of Lemma \ref{reduc}, these corrections can be carried out using a classical $\AC^0$ circuit, which is contained within $\iQAC_{\mathsf{cf}}^0$ over qubits.
+Consequently, all quantum circuits from \Cref{quantumACcirc,paralsep}, for any prime $p$, can be constructed using $\iQAC_{\mathsf{cf}}^0$ circuits over qubits. \end{proof}

+\begin{remark} We note that the previous separation is achieved using what may be the weakest resource to date.
+This is justified because earlier separations have demonstrated the equivalence of quantum fanout and parity gates under a $\QNC^0$ reduction \cite{Green02}.
+However, lightcone arguments show that classical fanout cannot be translated into the classical parity gate under any $\QNC^0$ reduction.

+Finally, we conjecture that $\QAC^0$cannot compute parity, and we propose that $\QAC_{\mathsf{cf}}^0$ similarly fails.
+This conjecture is supported by the observation that classical fanout does not seem to facilitate the unitary generation of a GHZ state, suggesting that these operations cannot be translated into one another as described in \cite{rosenthal2020}.
+This indicates that classical fanout and the classical parity gate may not be reducible to one another in $\QAC^0$, indicating that both are weaker computational resources than their quantum counterparts. \end{remark}